The Warmest Winter Coats to Shop Now

-The Warmest Winter Coats to Shop Now -- Abercrombie, Patagonia, The North Face and More
+The Warmest Winter Coats to Shop Now -- Abercrombie, Canada Goose, Patagonia, The North Face and More

 Peacoats and wool coats are great, but when you live in a place with real winter -- aka frigid temperatures, brisk winds and snow -- you need a practical warm coat that will keep you comfortable and cozy on the coldest of days.